 Dalhuoise to Chamba

-Weather was worsening, so we thought of booking the room at earliest before we don’t get a place to hide.
-Majority of the hotels were not operating.
+The weather was worsening, so we thought of booking the room at earliest before we don’t get a place to hide.
+The majority of the hotels were not operating.
 It looked people had gone to the hibernation zone and they will only come out once the sun warms up the place and summers come back.

-Somehow Goibibo came into help and we got a place to stay at Anantson resort.
+Somehow Goibibo came into help and we got a place to stay at Anantson resort in Chamba.
 Reaching the resort was another task, but once we reached and saw the views from the cottage, our whole day pain vanished away.

-Rains had washed away the dust, everything looked crystal clear and now we knew why the above Himachali Song quotes “Chamba Jana Zarur” (Must visiCt hamba).
+Rains had washed away the dust, everything looked crystal clear and now we knew why the above Himachali Song quotes “Chamba Jana Zarur” (Must visit Chamba).

 The beautiful Chambalis were happy to greet and meet us.
 We inquired about the Chamba – Khajjiar road from the manager and were happy to know that road had just been opened yesterday.
 For us the perfect day was still ahead; so, we spent rest day gazing and clicking the landscapes from various angles.

 Chamba to Khajjiar